GPlay97/hue-node-telegram/README.md

 TELEGRAM_TOKEN | The API token from your Telegram Bot HUE_BRIDGE_IP | The ip address of your Philips Hue Bridge.
 If you do not know it, skip this and read on (can be explored later, so you can edit it later)
-HUE_BRIDGE_USER | The user API key of your Philips Hue Developer Account AUTHORIZED_TELEGRAM | List of allowed Telegram user IDs, that can use the Telegram commands (further information on the Telegram section below)
+HUE_BRIDGE_USER | The user API key of your Philips Hue Developer Account SESSION_SECRET | The secret that will be used for sessions to use for the server authentication - replace with something random from your choice
+AUTHORIZED_TELEGRAM | List of allowed Telegram user IDs, that can use the Telegram commands (further information on the Telegram section below)
+AUTHORIZED_HASH | Password hash of your personal password to protect server requests (further information on the Server section below)

 3. Run `npm install` to automatically install all required dependencies.